fspoettel/blaupause/README.md

    Stores core UI abstractions such as tables or forms.

-In the base-directory, there is a reset(normalize.scss), a styles.scss for global styles that don't fit any of the folders above and a shame.scss.
+In the base-directory, there is a reset(based on normalize.css), a styles.scss for global styles that don't fit any of the folders above and a [shame.scss](http://csswizardry.com/2013/04/shame-css/).
 For detailed documentation regarding the .scss-modules read the inline documentation.

 #### scss variable structure

-Variable structure:
+Variable structure (excluding recipes):

  - **Base**
     - `--size`